christofsteel/syng/README.md

 The simplest way to run Syng is through the configuration GUI.
 Executing `syng` without parameters will open the GUI, from which you can start configure and start the playback client.
 You can start the playback client without the GUI using `syng client`.

-Webclients should connect to the server using a room code, that can be configured in the client.
+Web clients should connect to the server using a room code, that can be configured in the client.

 ## Configuration

 You can either configure Syng using the GUI or via a text editor by editing `~/.config/syng/config.yaml`.
 There are the following settings:

   * `server`: URL of the server to connect to.
   * `room`: The room code for your karaoke event.
-Can be chose arbitrarily. _Note:_ Everyone, that has access to the room code can join the karaoke event.
+Can be chosen arbitrarily, but must be unique.
+Unused rooms will be deleted after some time. _Note:_ Everyone, that has access to the room code can join the karaoke event.
   * `secret`: The admin password for your karaoke event.
 If you want to reconnect with a playback client to a room, these must match.
 Additionally, this unlocks admin capabilities to a web client, when given under "Advanced" in the web client.
   * `waiting_room_policy`: One of `none`, `optional`, `forced`.
 When a performer wants to be added to the playback queue, but has already a song queued, they can be added to the _waiting room_. `none` disables this behavior and performers can have multiple songs in the queue, `optional` gives the performer a notification, and they can decide for themselves, and `forced` puts them in the waiting room every time.
 Once the current song of a performer leaves the queue, the song from the waiting room will be added to the queue.
   * `last_song`: `none` or a time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 When a song is added to the queue, and its ending time exceeds this value, it is rejected.